ARCHER2-HPC/archer2-docs/user-guide/containers.rst

 ------------------------------------

-As we saw above, you can create Singularity images by importing from DockerHub or Singularity Hub on Cirrus itself.
+As we saw above, you can create Singularity images by importing from DockerHub or Singularity Hub on ARCHER2 itself.
 If you wish to create your own custom image then you must install Singularity on a system where you have root (or administrator) privileges - often your own laptop or workstation.

-We provide links below to instructions on how to install Singularity locally and then cover what options you need to include in a Singularity recipe file to create images that can run on Cirrus and access the software development modules.
-(This can be useful if you want to create a custom environment but still want to compile and link against libraries that you only have access to on Cirrus such as the Intel compilers, HPE MPI libraries, etc.)
+We provide links below to instructions on how to install Singularity locally and then cover what options you need to include in a Singularity recipe file to create images that can run on ARCHER2 and access the software development modules.
+(This can be useful if you want to create a custom environment but still want to compile and link against libraries that you only have access to on ARCHER2 such as the Intel compilers, HPE MPI libraries, etc.)

 Installing Singularity on Your Local Machine